 In 1990, the Australian National Health and Medical Research Council passed a set of guidelines and procedures to be implemented by all institutions applying for grants.
 Australia recently established a body to address misconduct.
-The Australian Research Integrity Committee became operational in February 2011, with four appointed members sitting on the Committee.
-List Established by the National Health and Medical Research Council and the Australian Research Council, the Committee supplies a review organization of institutional policies and responses to allegations of research misconduct.
-The Framework of the Committee states explicitly that the Committee is not to investigate any allegations of research misconduct itself.
-Moreover, the Committee may not judge the merits of any institutional finding, unless the process used by the institution was flawed and the error affected the finding.
-Line in the committee of the finding.
-Line in the committee of the finding.
-Line is the committee of the finding.
-Line is the committee of the committee of the finding.
-Line is the committee of the committee o
+The Australian Research Integrity Committee became operational in February 2011, with four appointed members sitting on the Committee.13 Established by the National Health and Medical Research Council and the Australian Research Council, the Committee supplies a review organization of institutional policies and responses to allegations of research misconduct.
+The Framework of the Committee states explicitly that the Committee is not to investigate any allegations of research misconduct itself.14 Moreover, the Committee may not judge the merits of any institutional finding, unless the process used by the institution was flawed and the error affected the finding.8